 I joined the School of Education at Durham University in 2018.
 Prior to this I was Senior Research Fellow in the National Academy for Gifted and Talented Youth at the University of Warwick, where I completed my PhD and Research Excellence Academy Fellow in the Research Centre for Learning and Teaching at Newcastle University.
 I have worked on a range of projects funded by the ESRC, the Joseph Rowntree Foundation, and the Nuffield Foundation amongst others and carried out research consultancy for organisations including Nord Anglia Education Ltd and the Bridge Group.

-Drawing on my multi-disciplinary background (anthropology, literary studies, sociology) my work focuses on a broad range of areas linked to educational identities, progression, and contexts.
-My research is characterised by an anti-reductionist stance to educational questions, emphasising the importance of evaluative dimensions of education such as the affective, ethical and relational.
+Drawing on my multi-disciplinary background (anthropology, literary studies, sociology) my work primarily utilises critical sociology of education to focus on educational identities, progression, and contexts, with a social justice focus.
+My research is characterised by an anti-reductionist stance to educational questions, emphasising the importance of evaluative, relational and contextual dimensions of education.
 In my research I am often concerned to foster dialogue and integrated theorising across domains and approaches, as one route to linking social, philosophical and policy concerns in education.
-My research experience to date has led to particular areas of expertise in educational inequalities and social mobility, gifted education and academic ability, and out of school learning.
-I am also interested in intergenerational transmission and lifelong learning, especially in terms of pedagogies and learning theories concerned with critical thinking and transformative learning.
+I am motivated to develop real-world applications of this research to foster inclusive learning opportunities across the life course.
+My research experience to date has led to particular areas of expertise in educational inequalities and inclusion, progressive understandings of academic ability and gifted education, and the development of inclusive digital learning platforms, particularly through the application of narrative pedagogy, and visual and transformative learning theories.

 Information for prospective doctoral students